Updated April 24, 2026

 • Renewal: 10 continuing education credits every 2 years.
 Renewal fee applies.
 If certification lapses, reinstatement requires 15 CE credits plus $277.50 renewal fee and $99 reinstatement fee ($376.50 total).

 No interstate compact exists for phlebotomists.
-You'll need separate certification in each state where you work, though national credentials like PBT transfer easily.
+You'll need to research individual state requirements if you move, though national certifications like PBT transfer easily to most states.

 Compensation